Green Bay, Wisconsin: From the trading post La Baie des Puants to the town La Baie verte (1634–1761)

-After Independence
+After independence

 The Green Bay area was still under British control until the 1783 treaty formally ended the American Revolutionary War.
 Following the War of 1812, which in part was over disputes related to the border with Canada, the United States built Fort Howard on the Fox River in 1816 to protect its northern border.
 Doty, Whitney, Arndt, Baird and Martin were among the many British-American settlers whose numbers pushed French culture into the background.

 The Erie Canal was completed in 1825, linking New England with the Great Lakes.
 This led to the advance of Green Bay as a trading center.
 The end of the Black Hawk War in 1832 also gave impetus to settlement of the region.
 Most of the settlers were farmers from New England who began using the Erie Canal to pour into Wisconsin.
 As more and more New England settlers arrived, Green Bay developed into a trading center for this population.

 Wisconsin's first newspaper, The Green Bay Intelligencer, was started in 1833 by Albert Ellis and John V. Suydam.
 The borough of Green Bay, created in 1838, is the center of the present-day city.
-The borough combined the town of Astoria (a company town of the American Fur Company), with Navarino, platted by Daniel Whitney.
+The borough combined the town of Astor (a company town of the American Fur Company) with Navarino, platted by Daniel Whitney.
 Before Wisconsin became a state in 1848, its commerce was based on the fur trade, which became dominated by John Jacob Astor's American Fur Company.
 After statehood, there was a shift away from fur trading toward lumbering.
 "For a short time in 1860s and 1870s, iron smelting in charcoal kilns rivaled the timber industry while the port handled increasing amounts of fuel, feed, and lumber.
 Today's major local industry had its start in 1865 when the first paper mill was built."

 By 1850 the town had a population of 1,923.
 The town was incorporated as the city of Green Bay in 1854.
 The Green Bay Area Public School District was founded in 1856.
 Throughout the 1850s, word spread of America's cheap land and good soil, bringing in an influx of Belgian people, German, Scandinavian, Irish and Dutch immigrants, each adding to the culture.
 The greatest concentration of newcomers came from Belgium.
 They cleared the land to farm and build their homes.